 Most of our clothing we hang dry, as it not only ensures longevity, it is also more energy efficient.
 Up until now I used the shower curtain rod in the bathroom to hang clothing, but this house doesn’t have a shower that features a curtain rod, but there was a space under some of the cabinets and Patrick installed a rod for me to hang clothing.
 Besides, I never much liked clothing hanging in the bathroom.

 Another a money saving tip is the use of dryer balls.
 I bought these cactus ones on Amazon, and keep them in a cute little metal tub that reminded me of an old wash tub, purchased at Michaels.
 These little cacti help separate items and reduce static, just like dryer sheets.
-I still use dryer sheets though for more delicate items.
 Not a fan of cacti?
 You can get hedgehogs or puffer fish too!
-There are woolen dryer balls as well, which you can buy (including Amazon) or you can make your own.
+I use woolen dryer balls for more delicate items that go in the dryer, which you can buy (including Amazon) or you can make your own.

 While at Michaels one day I found this super cute laundry sign (it is sadly not on their website.)
 I normally don’t buy new, faux vintage items, but signage is becoming increasingly more expensive, and rare.
+I also just fell in love with it because it was shaped like a clothes pin.
 Then I thought it would be cute to add a vintage washboard, and found this glass washboard at one of the antique malls in Orange.

 Interested in gussying up for laundry space?
 A variety of faux vintage laundry signs are available at craft stores as well as stores like HomeGoods, TJ Maxx, and Cost Plus World Market.
 Amazon also carries a selection.
 You can often find vintage washboards at antique malls, as well as Etsy.
 You can also buy new ones that have that old-timey feel on Amazon.